Capgemini/msbuild-xrm-sourcecontrol/README.md

 </Mapping>
 ```

-The Mapping configuration is used when the Solution file is being rebuilt from the extracted files.
-The mapping file can define mappings between a file that is contained in the solution, to a file that is in Source Control, the primary use for this is Web Resources, but it can also be used for compiled solution components such as Plugin dll files.
+The Mapping configuration is used when the Solution is being rebuilt from the extracted files.
+The mapping file can define mappings between a file that is contained in the extracted solution files, to a file that is in another location on the file system.
+An example usage of this is for Web Resources, but it can also be used for compiled solution components such as Plugin .dll files.
 When the solution is being built, the mapped files will be used instead of the ones already in the solution.
 This is to try to make sure that the latest version of the files are used.

 ##### Example